firstandthird/papertrail-search/README.md

-# Omni Papertrail Chrome Extension
+# Papertrail Saved Searches Chrome Extension

 Chrome extension to quickly access your Papertrail saved searches from the address bar.

 ## Installation

 - Open Google Chrome and navigate to `chrome://extensions`.
-- Drop `omni-papertrail.crx` into window.
+- Drop `papertrail-saved-searches.crx` into window.
 Click `Add extension` when prompted.
 - [Get your Papertrail API token](https://papertrailapp.com/account/profile).
 - Go to extension options available from extension toolbar icon context menu.
 - Paste your token and save changes.